QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 == Table of Neighbors between Influencers and Non-Influencers <label:neighbor_stat>

-Before doing any ABM analysis, I first need to verify the similarity of the number of connections between different networks mentioned and add more neighbors to the influencers in @label:network.
+Before doing any ABM analysis, we first need to verify the similarity of the number of connections between different networks mentioned and add more neighbors to the influencers in @label:network.
 Statistically analyze whether the influencers and non-influencers are the same in different networks.
 This is